Louis St. Laurent: Infrastructure

 St. Laurent's government engaged in massive public works and infrastructure projects such as building the Trans-Canada Highway (1949), the St. Lawrence Seaway (1954) and the Trans-Canada Pipeline.
 It was this last project that was to sow the seeds that led to the downfall of the St. Laurent government.

 St. Laurent had to go through a series of negotiations with the United States in order to start the construction of the St. Lawrence Seaway.
 In order to negotiate with the U.S., St. Laurent met with president Harry S. Truman twice, in 1949 and 1951, but was unsuccessful both times.
 St. Laurent then threatened that Canada would build the seaway alone.
 Finally, in 1953 and 1954, Truman's successor, president Dwight Eisenhower, secured a deal with St. Laurent.
-The deal costed $470 million Canadian dollars, with Canada paying nearly three-fourths of that total and the U.S. paying about one-fourth.
+The deal cost $470 million Canadian dollars, with Canada paying nearly three-fourths of that total and the U.S. paying about one-fourth.
 The seaway was completed in 1959 and expanded Canada's economic trade routes with the United States.